 What Can Go Wrong With Rent to Own?

 On the other hand, some rent to own agreements can have major pitfalls.
 The rent to own business has a reputation for luring unsuspecting homebuyers into fraud or a scam.
-Read more about rent to own scams here.
-Moreover, buyers who rent to own could get ripped off if the purchase price they initially agreed on turns out to be more than the market value when they eventually buy the home.
+It’s a rip off the purchase price you initially agree on turns out to be more than the market value when you eventually buy the home.

 Rent to own can also get tricky when it comes to home title issues.
 In some states, previous rent to own tenants can cause legal problems with the title, if they’re still interested in purchasing.
 In this case, the landlord would have to complete a Quiet Title action to disassociate the tenant from the property.
 In addition, a rent to own contract may become void if the tenant discovers that the landlord is in the process of foreclosing the home.
 It’s a wise idea for you to undergo a title search and background history to ensure the landlord is credible.

 Is Rent to Own A Good Idea?